-KS4 enables us to go into more depth on a variety of current world issues from climate change to managing resources for the future and really gets students to consider how our actions really can change our world for the better.
-Key themes of sustainability and development link topics together and give a greater understanding about interrelationships between the man made and physical environment.
+KS4 enables us to go into more depth on a variety of current world issues from climate change to managing resources for the future.
+Key themes of sustainability and development link topics together and give a greater understanding about interrelationships between the man-made and physical environment.

-Geography will suit you if you enjoy learning about our world and keeping up to date with current affairs!
+Geography will suit you if you enjoy learning about your place in the world and keeping up to date with current affairs!
 It allows you to gain analytical skills and encourages you to consider real solutions for global issues and challenges.

-Geography GCSE develops a whole range of skills including numeracy, literacy, teamwork, and analytical skills.
+Geography GCSE develops a whole range of employability skills including numeracy, teamwork through regular field trips, analytical skills and a certain technical savviness through using various specialist computing applications.
 GCSE Geography is a stepping stone to a whole range of future opportunities including journalism and media, law, engineering, business management, environmental management, planning, marketing, recreation and tourism.
 It can also be taken as a subject at A Level.